icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 droplet size is not considered so adequate a means for determining droplet size as the indirect method herein described.

-Unfortunately, we may never know the accuracy of the method, as there was not an independent measurement of the drop size distribution.
+Unfortunately, we cannot know the accuracy of the method with the data in NACA-TN-3338, as there was not an independent measurement of the drop size distribution.
 Figure 23 frankly does not look like a natural or artificially produced drop size sprectrum that I have seen (they usually have an "S" shape, not a steep slope at one end),